LinyiGuo96/LinyiGuo96.github.io/_posts/2024-04-29-Data-Structures.md

 # _Preface_

 _The motivation behind this blog is coming from my preparation for software/data engineer interviews.
 If you are an experienced expert, please go watch some YouTube videos so you won't waste a few minutes here (just a joke).
-If you find there is anything wrong, please correct me because there might be something incorrect._
+If you find there is anything wrong, please do not hesitate to let me know, email provided at the bottom._

 _The data structures below might not be a lot, but they are the common ones that professionals use in the real coding/programming projects.
 They are not just useful for the SDE/DE roles, for any jobs related to coding/programming/algorithms, they will be very handy!_